IDCLofficial/mbeps/README.md

-# Ministry of Finance Web App
+# Mbeps Web App

 This project is a modern, modular web application built with [Next.js](https://nextjs.org), TypeScript, and Tailwind CSS.
-It is designed for the Imo State Ministry of Finance, providing a comprehensive digital platform for transparent governance, accountable finance, and sustainable growth.
+It is designed to provide a comprehensive digital platform for [INSERT PURPOSE/ORGANIZATION HERE].

 ## Table of Contents
 - [Features](#features)